aleen42/PersonalWiki/Programming/JavaScript/react/jsx_syntax/jsx_syntax.md

 ```

 *Note: Since JSX is JavaScript, identifiers such as **class** and **for** are discouraged as XML attribute names.
 Instead, React DOM components expect DOM property names like **className** and **htmlFor**, respectively.*

+#### JSX Transforms

+React JSX transforms from an XML-like syntax into native JavaScript.